grzegorzjudas/vscode-gitbuild/README.md

-# VSCode Github build status
+# VSCode GitHub build status

-A plugin that shows current build status fetched from Github (if available).
+A plugin that shows current build status fetched from GitHub (if available).

 ![Screenshot](images/screenshot.png)

 ## How it works

 When ".vsgitbuild" is available in the workspace, plugin looks for ".git" folder down to the root folder, starting from workspace directory.
-When found, it'll fetch repository information and use configuration in the file to fetch build status information from Github API every N seconds (and every time current commit changes - if you commit something, or if branch changes).
+When found, it'll fetch repository information and use configuration in the file to fetch build status information from GitHub API every N seconds (and every time current commit changes - if you commit something, or if branch changes).

 ## Enabling